jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 All is not lost though, because we can employ a technique known as *spaced repetition* to combat this memory decay.

-This technique reinforces what we have learned through reviews of the materials in increasing intervals of time.
+This technique reinforces what we have learned through review of the material in increasing intervals of time.
 After our initial memorization of the material, we need a reminder of the material *soon* after in order to have a good chance of remembering it.
-The second reminder will then follow a longer period of times compared to the first.
+The second reminder will then follow a longer period of time compared to the first.
 And the third reminder comes after an even longer period of time, and so on.

 Spaced repetition has been shown in a study by H.F.
 Spitzer to be effective.
 [2]